carnegie/Create_Wind_and_Solar_Resource_Files/README.md

 for preparing this code for uploading.

+## Methodology

+For the technical details of the calculations please see `Methodology.md`.

 ## MERRA-2 Solar and Wind CFs

 We are using MERRA-2 reanalysis data: see https://gmao.gsfc.nasa.gov/reanalysis/MERRA-2/ and recommended citation: https://doi.org/10.1175/JCLI-D-16-0758.1